Siena Americorps VISTA

 Siena VISTAs also participate in annual events hosted by the Center for Academic Community Engagement.
 These events include:

-• MLK Day of Service (January)
+• Martin Luther King Day of Service (January)

 • AmeriCorps National Service Recognition Day/Mayor's Day of Service (April)